Festival Committee Members:

 Staff Coordinator and Guest Services

-Uriah is a TV, Producer/Director in Digital Learning and Media Design at Governors State University.
-Uriah received an Associate’s Degree in Broadcast Journalism at Lincoln College, B.A. in Communications, and M.F.A in Independent Filmmaking and Digital Imaging from Governors State University.
-During his time at GSU he worked as a production assistant on a number of productions.
-He works on most of the commercial work for the university, and teaches production courses for the Media Studies Program.
-He also mentors student workers in the Digital Learning and Media Design department.
-Uriah has a passion for film, and admires the art behind creating independent films.
+Uriah is the Television Production Coordinator for Digital Learning and Media Design at Governors State University.
+Uriah received an Associate Degree in Broadcast Journalism at Lincoln College, B.A. in Communications, and M.F.A in Independent Filmmaking and Digital Imaging from Governors State University.
+During his time at Gov State, he has exceled and climbed the production ladder.
+He worked as a Production Assistant on several productions, was hired full time as a Media Specialist, promoted to Television Producer – Director, and now promoted to his current role.
+Uriah also taught production courses for the Media Studies Program for about 3 years.
+Here are some of his credits during his time here: “Sweet Home Chicago Blues: 50 Years of Alligator Records” (Producer/Director/Editor), “National Endowment for the Humanities grant-funded production "Veterans Speak: War, Trauma, and the Humanities" (Editor), "Respond to Violence: The Impact of Mental Health” (Technical Director/Assistant Editor), “Respond to Violence: Interpersonal Trauma” (Technical Director/Editor), “Respond to Violence: Gun Trauma”(Technical Director/ Editor), and “Beloved Community Civil Rights Tour” (Producer).
+He also mentor’s student workers in the Digital Learning and Media Design department.
+Uriah truly loves Governors State University.
+Uriah has a deep passion for film and admires the art behind creating independent films.

 Contact me at: firstname.lastname@example.org